Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* When player has no weapons, disable melee until player has combat knife out
-* Make gersch work better when there is multiple gersches out, zombies should not switch to running when one gersch ends if there is still another one nearby active, make it so if zombies are being attracted to a farther away gersh but then get sucked in by a closer gersch on the way the fx should play correctly (when a gersch ends, check if there is another one active, if so notify attractors right away, else wait .5 and notify attractors)
 * Make it so only normal powerup drops are from the powerup cycle
 * Make Shang power switches do things when only one is turned on
 * Fix zombie pathing on Five going to different floors